 - Submission and Results

-Of these four stages, the first and third stage are the most work intensive.
+Of these four stages, the first and third stages are the most work-intensive.
 As a result of this, we recommend that you perform aspects of each stage simultaneously.
 We’ll explain more about this later.
 Let’s start discussing each individual stage, beginning with planning.

 While the title of this stage may seem self-explanatory, the actual process of planning out your college application is extremely nuanced.
 Firstly, you would have had to start this stage almost a year in advance when you were deciding on which college admissions test to take.
 If you still have not taken the SAT or ACT, do not panic!
 Check out our SAT MasterPost and other ACT related materials here.
 You may have also planned out which SAT Subject Tests to take or which AP classes to enroll in as you progress through high school.

 If you are up to date with all of the competitive exams you planned or are planning on taking, then you can proceed to the next part of the planning process—choosing colleges.